 State Representative - District 23

 Jay Ting Walker

 The son of an immigrant single mother, Jay Ting Walker lives on the east side of Pittsburgh and is running to represent the residents of Greenfield, Oakland, Shadyside and Squirrel Hill.
-By day he is an administrative assistant in an employment law office; his background is in public transit and environmental advocacy and he has a passion for robust civic engagement.
-He was inspired to run for office after learning about gerrymandering from Fair Districts PA.
+By day Jay is an administrative assistant in an employment law office; his background is in public transit and environmental advocacy, and he has a passion for robust civic engagement.
+He was inspired to run for state legislative office after learning about gerrymandering from Fair Districts PA.
 A DSA (Democratic Socialists of America) member, Jay regularly attends local public forums, comment sessions & hearings on environmental & transit topics and is involved with several climate groups.
 Jay was elected Inspector of Elections in his voting precinct in 2017, making him one of 15 elected Green office-holders statewide.
 He is an enthusiastic bicyclist and Ultimate frisbee player.
-Despite the resemblance, he is not related to his fellow Allegheny Green Garret (below)!
 WEBSITE